 The bell pepper is also unique because it lacks the capsaicin found in other cultivars in the species Capsicum annum.
 Due to a recessive form of a gene, this is the only variety of pepper that provides only sweet flavor without the burning sensation of its brothers.

 All bell peppers are not grown equally, so be cautious in your shopping.
-They make my 2016 Dirty Dozen List of foods identified by the Environmental Working Group (EWG) as having the largest concentration of pesticides when bought in non-organic form.
+They make the Dirty Dozen List of foods identified by the Environmental Working Group (EWG) as having the largest concentration of pesticides when bought in non-organic form.

 Buying your bell peppers organic is not only important because of the presence of pesticides, but because organic bell peppers contain a much better antioxidant load.
 Researchers in Poland discovered in 2012 that organic bell peppers contain “significantly more vitamin C, total carotenoids, β-carotene, α-carotene, cis-β-carotene, total phenolic acids and flavonoids compared with [non-organic varieties].”
 (12)